Montserrat Volunteer Conservation Programme

 Before booking please consider the following points:

-1: Coral Cay’s Montserrat project site will be closed from mid-December until the end of January each year.
+1: Coral Cay’s Montserrat project site will be closed from 18th December until the beginning of February each year.